 VA Cash-Out Refinance Guidelines 2024

-The VA cash-out refinance program allows Veterans to leverage home equity into cash, offering up to 100% borrowing against appraised home value for various needs.
+The VA cash-out refinance program allows veterans to turn home equity into cash, offering up to 100% borrowing against appraised home value for various needs.
+VA cash-out refinances can be used on VA loans and non-VA loans.

 Advertising Disclosure.